deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 11 lists all the datasets employed in MEDINST, categorized by task and showing the number of training, development, and test samples.
+> Table 11 lists all the datasets employed in MEDINST, showing the train, dev, and test sizes for each dataset and task.

 {{< table-caption >}}